 H. Scott Leviant

 H. SCOTT LEVIANT is the founder, primary author and Editor-in-Chief of The Complex Litigator.
-Mr. Leviant is a civil litigation attorney with well over a decade of experience handling complex and class action matters.
-Mr. Leviant recently returned to the field of employment-related litigation, focusing on wage & hour class action litigation at Setareh Law Group.
-Previously, Mr. Leviant was a founding partner at Moore & Leviant, LLP.
-Before forming his own firm, Mr. Leviant was a Senior Associate, and later, Partner, at Spiro Moore LLP (formerly Spiro Moss LLP), a boutique class action litigation firm that focused on employment and consumer class action litigation.
-Before joining Spiro Moss LLP, Mr. Leviant litigated class actions at several other plaintiffs' firms.
+Mr. Leviant is a civil litigation attorney with two decades of experience handling complex and class action matters.
+Mr. Leviant is a Senior Counsel at Moon & Yang, APC, where he emphasizes wage & hour class action litigation.
 Mr. Leviant began his legal career at the small civil litigation firm Stanbury & Fishelman, Inc., where he handled increasingly sophisticated matters, including complex commercial litigations, class actions, appellate matters and civil trials.
 As a first year associate, Mr. Leviant argued a matter before the Ninth Circuit Court of Appeals (where he was filleted, disemboweled, and generally didn't do as well as he had hoped, spurring him to improve his appellate advocacy skills -- notably, his second foray into Ninth Circuit territory was a resounding success).